 Did you wait before revealing your disability to your partner and what was their reaction to it?

 Our disabilities were obvious to one another when we met at Easter Seals Camp.

-Are the major difficulties in your relationship problems that are common in to most couples in general?
-Or are there disagreements centered on disability?
+Are the major difficulties in your relationship problems that are common into most couples in general?
+Or are there disagreements centred on disability?

 Our disagreements are common to that of most relationships.